bjtully/BioMetaPipeline/MET_EVAL.md

 `IS_COMPLETE` defines the inclusive minimum value to determine if a genome is complete, based on `CheckM`.
 `IS_CONTAMINATED` defines the inclusive maximum value to determine if a genome is contaminated, based on `CheckM`.

+Deleting the `checkm_results` folder, the `fastani_results` folder, or the `gtdbtk_results` folder will cause its portion of the pipeline to be rerun.
+By default, **MET_EVAL** parses results contained in these folders to determine completion and contamination, redundancy, and, optionally, phylogeny, respectively.

 - Location: `Examples/Config/MET_EVAL.ini`
 <pre><code># MET_EVAL.ini
 # Default config file for running the MET_EVAL pipeline